tc39/notes/meetings/2021-03/mar-9.md

 USA: The timeline that we have in the charter right now is July 2021 for submitting this to the ISG.
 By July by submitting, I mean at that point IETF would have a quick turnaround and decide, we will change it or we will not change it.

 Bron Gondwana: I would probably say are we happy with the content of it.
 Our other problems are with the extensibility points and what it includes already, rather than the syntax, hopefully.
 But you can't guarantee anything with the IETF, it does not do deadlines.

 RGN: The resolution that made sense to me is that there is an explicit instruction to to not ship unflagged, and then at some future point things will advance far enough in IETF, and maybe that point is an actual RFC, is reached where the restriction on shipping unflagged is removed because at that point the format is stable.
 I'm not saying specifically July, I'm saying specifically just that there's instructions not to ship unflagged that will only be removed once the once the external process matured sufficiently.

 SYG: I'm happy with that.
 I like that you and the other champions are taking the stage 3 signal seriously.
 I assume of course, that all the places do you expect possible change due to upstream things like this are to be explicitly communicated.

 KG: I do want to talk about some more of the in-the-weeds details.
 I should preface this with, I'm in general very supportive of the Temporal proposal and almost all of the decisions that were made for the Temporal proposal.
 I apologize for not raising these more detailed issues at an earlier stage.
 There's just been a lot of stuff happening with the Temporal proposal and I couldn't keep up with it.
 So I didn't get a chance to do this very detailed review until when it was settled this past meeting or recently.
 Anyway, with that said, there was another issue that I raised on the issue tracker that didn't didn't make it into the slides that I did want to discuss briefly, especially since JHD is here and I believe he took a different opinion in earlier discussions.
 The issue was that there is this `compare()` method on Temporal objects that is presumably intended to be used for sorting, as with `Array.prototype.sort()`.
 And the current specification says that if you have two dates which represent the same point in time, so for example they are both January 5th or whatever, but they have different associated calendars, this means that they are not equal in the sense that the `equals()` method will not return `true` for them because they have this additional data, but they also don't compare as equal by the `compare()` method that’s on the screen now, because the calendar is taken into account as the last thing once you've looked at all of the other fields.
 If all of the other fields agree, then the calendar is used for ordering these things, and I think that's wrong.
 I think that two dates which represent the same day should not be arbitrarily ordered by the lexicographic ID of their calendar.
 Since `Array.prototype.sort()` is now stable, if you had two of these things in an array, the sort should leave them in the order that they were, as a stable sort will, if and only if the calendar is not taken into account.
 I think leaving them in the same order is the right thing.
 So, I think that the calendar ought not be taken into account and in particular, I think it's okay for the `compare()` method to return zero for two objects, even if the objects have an `equals()` method that says they are not equal, because they do represent the same point as far as sort order is concerned.
 These are points on the timeline and they represent the same point in time, so they shouldn't be treated as unequal for sorting purposes.
 It's okay for them to be unequal according to `equals()` because `equals()` is not concerned just for the position on the timeline.

 PFC: I can respond quickly and then we could pick up the discussion here tomorrow.
 My personal preference would have also been for what you're saying, but as with many of these things they are the way they are because we had extensive discussions about them the champions group, and that's what we were able to reach consensus on.
 So I'm kind of hesitant to overturn that.
 But maybe there's some new information that you could bring to the discussion, which is what happened in the monkeypatching discussion.

 KG: The reason I think it merits revisiting is because, from reading those issues — and I was not present for the discussions outside of the issues — but from reading the issues it looked like the discussion was based around a false premise, which is that `compare()` returning zero for two things must mean those things are conceptually equal, and that's just not true.
 That's not a contract in, for example, Java, which has built-ins that violate it for its own `Comparable` type.
 It's not a thing which really makes sense as a requirement specifically because we have made `Array.prototype.sort()` stable, which is a thing that is only sensible to do when you have two things that are unequal but compare as zero.
 That's why I wanted to revisit it.
 It's because I think there was a false premise in the discussion.

 PFC: Should we save the queue including this item and pick up here tomorrow?

-**yes**
+**yes.**